 The ARKit generates 30 thousand vertices on average for a room full of details.
 In the worst-case scenario, room topology consisted of 63 thousand vertices.

 According to the Unreal Engine documentation, the suggested number of vertices in a single mobile app mesh is less than 65,535 (1, 2).
 Keep in mind, however, that the number of vertices doesn’t mean the application will be slowed down.
 The complexity of the scene depends on many other factors, including lighting, physics, etc.

-What’s more, the other tests conducted in a large corridor and the ones that involved scanning a large area were not too challenging for the device.
+What’s more, the other tests conducted in a large corridor and the ones that involved laser scanning of a large area weren't too challenging for the device.

 When it comes to the complexity and the appearance of the mesh, it’s positively surprising.
 We compared the results to our 6D.ai test from last year, and LiDAR turns out to be much better.

 LiDAR and its mesh algorithm do a great job with connected triangles, which is not true for its competitor.